HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 4. Scoring and artifacts

-Tenzo produces a scorecard with rubric based scoring, evidence, and reviewer artifacts such as highlights and transcripts depending on configuration.
+Tenzo AI produces a scorecard with rubric based scoring, evidence, and reviewer artifacts such as highlights and transcripts depending on configuration.

 5. Routing and automation

-Based on thresholds or rules, Tenzo can route candidates forward, notify stakeholders, assign follow ups, or send appropriate communications.
+Based on thresholds or rules, Tenzo AI can route candidates forward, notify stakeholders, assign follow ups, or send appropriate communications.

 6. Writeback

-Tenzo writes back key fields, notes, and links to the ATS so the process stays inside your system of record.
+Tenzo AI writes back key fields, notes, and links to the ATS so the process stays inside your system of record.

 Core capabilities